EngrSaad2/Banking_System/readme.md

 To use this project have to setup the config:

-    create a database in MySQL server...
+    create a database in MySQL server..

 Next, you should replace the config file